Introduction

 | Accurate discovery with strong audience insights | Smaller marketplace brand recognition than legacy players |

-| Intuitive campaign workflows and influencer CRM | Advanced customization may require onboarding support |
+| Intuitive campaign workflows and creator CRM | Advanced customization may require onboarding support |

 Modash